| |

 Whipped cream in a blue bowl, hand beating whipped cream with a handheld mixer.

-Now that we have fruit puree, meringue and whipped cream prepared we can combine all three to make the blueberry mousse (steps 1-3).
+Now that we have slightly warm fruit puree with dissolved gelatin, meringue, and whipped cream prepared, we can combine all three to make the blueberry mousse batter (steps 1-3).

 Three bowls with fruit puree, meringue and whipped cream.

-To add aerators to fruit puree fold both meringue and whipping cream into the puree.
+• To add aerators to the fruit puree, fold, don’t stir the meringue and whipping cream into it.
+Stirring will deflate the meringue and whipped cream

-I like to start with meringue first as it’s still slightly warm and doesn’t cool the fruit puree too much, hence delaying the gelatin from setting.
+• I like to start with meringue first, as it’s still slightly warm and doesn’t cool the fruit puree too much, which delays the gelatin from setting.

 Blue bowl with fruit puree, folding meringue into puree.

-And then after the meringue is folded into the blueberry puree gradually add whipped cream.
-Whipped cream is cooler than a blueberry mixture, and for that reason, I like to “temper” the blueberry mixture by first adding about ½ cup of whipped cream.
-Fold it into the blueberry mixture and then continue folding in the remaining whipped cream in 3 additions (steps 1-3).
+After the meringue is folded into the blueberry puree, gradually add whipped cream.
+Since the whipped cream is cooler than the blueberry mixture, I like to “temper” it by first folding in about ½ cup of whipped cream.
+Once combined, gently fold in the remaining whipped cream in three additions (steps 1–3).

 Spatula folding whipped cream into bright purple mousse.

 Spoon blueberry mousse into a measuring cup with a spout for an easy pour.
-And pour about ½ cup to 1 cup of blueberry mousse into serving dishes, and lightly tap the dish to level the mousse in the serving dish (steps 1-6).
+And pour about ½ to 1 cup of blueberry mousse into serving dishes, then lightly tap the dish to level the mousse (steps 1-6).

 Pouring mousse into serving glasses.

-It’s important to set mousse in the fridge for at least 4 hours and up to overnight.
-And after 24 hours gelatin won’t set anymore.
+It’s important to set the mousse in the fridge for at least 4 hours and up to overnight.
+After 24 hours, gelatin won’t set anymore.

 Glasses filled with fruit filling.